Office worker at desk with back pain

 2. Injuries That Cause Back Pain

-Ligament, Muscle or Tendon Damage
+Ligament, Muscle, or Tendon Damage

 Ligament, muscle or tendon damage can happen at almost any time, and varies greatly in intensity.
 With these strains and sprains, it is usually easier to determine the source of the pain.
 This is a non-exhaustive list of accidents that may cause strains or sprains: